 Cell phones will be allowed in between classes and at break.
-Electronic devices should be placed in backpack or purses and not be on the student.
+Electronic devices should be placed in backpack or purses when not in a container as directed by the teacher, and not be on the student.
 Students caught using cell phones or smart watches during school hours will have the item confiscated (see Discipline Code).

-It is up the discretion of a teacher to provide a location for electrical devices to be placed during class.
+It is up to the discretion of a teacher to provide a location for electrical devices to be placed during class.
 Phones may only be used at teacher's direction for classroom activities.